-Finally the last month of winter!
-By most peoples standards a Sydney winter is pretty mild but if you are travelling here this month you will want to pack a warm coat or jacket.
+There is plenty to do in Sydney in August!
+Finally, the last month of winter!
+By most people’s standards, a Sydney winter is pretty mild, but if you are travelling to Sydney this month, you will want to pack a warm coat or jacket.

 There is plenty happening this month from peak whale watching to our favourite road race, the City to Surf.

 Accommodation prices are good and crowds are lower this month than June and July, so it’s a perfect time to enjoy Sydney.

 While each year varies the last August saw only four days of rain.